kyclark/gitbook-metagenomics/unix_exercises.md

 Try 'grep --help' for more information.
 ```

 What is going on?
-Remember when we captured the "oo" words that we used the ">" symbol to tell Unix to *redirect* the output of "grep" into a file.
+Remember when we captured the "oo" words that we used the "&gt;" symbol to tell Unix to _redirect_ the output of "grep" into a file.
 We need to tell Unix that we mean a literal greater-than sign by placing it in single or double quotes or putting a backslash in front of it:

 ```
 $ grep '>' group12_contigs.fasta
 $ grep \> group12_contigs.fasta
 ```

-You should actually see nothing because something quite insidious happened with that first "grep" statement -- it overwrote our original "group12_contigs.fasta" with the result of "grep"ing for nothing, which is nothing:
+You should actually see nothing because something quite insidious happened with that first "grep" statement -- it overwrote our original "group12\_contigs.fasta" with the result of "grep"ing for nothing, which is nothing:

 ```
 $ ls -l group12_contigs.fasta
 -rw-rw---- 1 kyclark staff 0 Aug 10 15:08 group12_contigs.fasta
 ```

 Ugh, OK, I have to go back and "wget" the "contigs.zip" file to restore it.
 That's OK.
 Things like this happen all the time.

 ```
 $ ls -lh group12_contigs.fasta